anhTuan2797/javascript-tetris/README.md

 # javascript-tetris
-simple tetris game with vanilla javascript.
+simple tetris game with vanilla javascript, html and css.